luyaojie/awesome-nlp-resource/README.md

 <span id='textgeneration'>Text Generation</span>
 ----
   - [ACL Title and Abstract Dataset](https://github.com/EagleW/ACL_titles_abstracts_dataset) This dataset gathers 10,874 title and abstract pairs from the ACL Anthology Network (until 2016).
+  - [Wikipedia Person and Animal Dataset](https://eaglew.github.io/patents/) This dataset gathers 428,748 person and 12,236 animal infobox with description based on Wikipedia dump (2018/04/01) and Wikidata (2018/04/12).
   - [WikiBio](https://github.com/DavidGrangier/wikipedia-biography-dataset) This dataset gathers 728,321 biographies from wikipedia.
 It aims at evaluating text generation algorithms.
 For each article, it provide the first paragraph and the infobox (both tokenized).
   - [Tencent Automatic Article Commenting](http://ai.tencent.com/upload/PapersUploads/article_commenting.tgz) A large-scale Chinese dataset with millions of real comments and a human-annotated subset characterizing the comments’ varying quality.
 This dataset consists of around 200K news articles and 4.5M human comments along with rich meta data for article categories and user votes of comments.